deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 ---
 title: "C# Concurrency Patterns using Channels"
-date: 2019-12-02T23:02:09+02:00
+date: 2019-12-03T08:02:09+02:00
-draft: true
+draft: false
 summary: "Working with channels and async data streams."
 url: "csharp-concurrency-patterns-using-channels"
 ---

 Recently, I watched Rob Pike's [talk on "Go Concurrency Patterns"](https://www.youtube.com/watch?v=f6kdp27TYZs) where he explains Go's approach to concurrency and demonstrates some of its features for building concurrent programs.
-I found its simplicity and ease of use fascinating, and decided to implement some of these techniques in C#.
+I found its simplicity and ease of use fascinating and went on to implement some of these techniques in C#.

 In this article, we'll explore the synchronization data structures in .NET's `System.Threading.Channels` namespace and learn some techniques for implementing concurrent workflows.
 It would be helpful to have some basic understanding of .NET's [Task Parallel Library
 (TPL)](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl), but it's in no means necessary.